gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 Tuples and structs are two ways to express the **same math concept**: the *Cartesian product* of two sets A and B, denoted by `A × B` is the set of all ordered pairs `(a, b)` such that `a` is a member of A and `b` is a member of B.

 The two objects in the code snippet above can be thought (*) belonging to the same set `Str × Num × Bool`.
-The only difference is that tuples are accesed by index, structs by name.
+The only difference is that tuples are accessed by index, structs by name.

 (*) It's easy to define a bijective function `order` that maps the set of the struct props names to the set {0, 1, 2} of the tuple indexes: